 First, learn to separate actual digital disruptions from fads.
-A fad, such as Pokemon Go or Google Glass, will incite lots of excitement but have limited impact.
-A disruption will completely redefine the market’s needs and potentially cause a significant change in the industry.
+A fad, such as Pokemon Go or Google Glass, will incite lots of excitement but have limited market impact.
+In contrast, a disruption will completely redefine the market’s needs and potentially cause a significant change in the industry.

 Set up your sensing apparatus

-Befriend the CMO or VP of Supply Chain
+Befriend the CMO or VP of supply chain

-In a business-to-business set up, disruption can happen in the supply chain or with the end customer, so it’s best to partner with both the CMO and VP of Supply Chain.
-For business-to-consumer companies, disruptions are most likely to happen in the customer segment, so the focus should be on the CMO.
+In a business-to-business model, disruption can happen in the supply chain or with the end customer, so it’s best for CIOs and strategic technology planners in such companies to partner with both the chief marketing officer (CMO) and VP of supply chain.
+For business-to-consumer companies, disruptions are most likely to happen in the customer segment, so the focus for partnership to set up the sensing apparatus should be on the CMO.

-CMOs can offer insight into customer and market behavior.
-They will also be able to identify potential indicators and will probably have the staff with the skills to analyze the data.
-In return, CIOs can offer CMOs institutional knowledge about IT systems and why certain systems are set up the way they are to provide perspective on how a potential disruption challenges the status quo.
+CMOs can offer insight into current customer and market behavior.
+They will be able to identify potential indicators of disruption to the current market and will likely have the staff with the skills to analyze the new data.
+However, they tend to focus on the existing market(s) and may not be able to recognize disruption coming from further away.
+By partnering, CIOs and strategic technology planners can share their institutional knowledge about core processes and why certain systems work as they do to provide the CMO with a broader perspective on how a potential disruption challenges the status quo.